 Change in Use

 While under contract, the primary agricultural use of the property shall be consistent with the agricultural use originally approved for entry into the Williamson Act program.
-In the event that the primary agricultural use has significantly changed or is proposed to be significantly changed, in the opinion of the Planning Director, the proposed change shall be processed as a Williamson Act contract rescission and simultaneous reentry pursuant to State Law.
+In the event that the primary agricultural use has significantly changed or is proposed to be significantly changed, in the opinion of the Administrator, the proposed change shall be processed as a Williamson Act contract rescission and simultaneous reentry pursuant to State Law.
 Implementing a crop rotation program or leaving the ground temporarily fallow for a season shall not be considered a change in use.
 A significant change in use would occur if the general nature of the primary agricultural commodity were to be changed.
-For example, if a Williamson Act contract was approved to raise cattle and this use was to be changed to raising crops or visa versa, this would be considered a significant change in use.
+For example, if a Williamson Act contract was approved to raise cattle and this use was to be changed to raising crops or vice versa, this would be considered a significant change in use.
 The contract rescission/reentry application shall follow the approval process for new contracts detailed herein.

-In the event that the change in primary agricultural use is not approved and the land owner does not or cannot resume the originally approved primary agricultural use, the Planning Director shall proceed with the County initiated non-renewal process specified under these rules.
+In the event that the change in primary agricultural use is not approved and the land owner does not or cannot resume the originally approved primary agricultural use, the Administrator shall proceed with the County initiated non-renewal process specified under these rules.

 Use Determinations

-In the event that ambiguity exists concerning a proposed use and its compatibility with a Williamson Act contract or these Rules or a contract holder wishes to enter into a conservation program that requires the contracted agricultural use to be temporarily changed or temporarily stopped, a request for a formal written determination shall be made to the Planning Director on whether a proposed use, development, or conservation program is compatible with the contract for the property, the Williamson Act, the applicable Zoning requirements, or these Rules.
-The Planning Director may consult with the County Counsel’s Office, or the Agricultural Commissioner's Office prior to making the requested determination.
+In the event that ambiguity exists concerning a proposed use and its compatibility with a Williamson Act contract or these Rules or a contract holder wishes to enter into a conservation program that requires the contracted agricultural use to be temporarily changed or temporarily stopped, a request for a formal written determination shall be made to the Administrator on whether a proposed use, development, or conservation program is compatible with the contract for the property, the Williamson Act, the applicable Zoning requirements, or these Rules.
+The Administrator may consult with the County Counsel’s Office, the Agricultural Commissioner's Office, and/or Agricultural Preserve Advisory Committee prior to making the requested determination.

 Once a determination has been made, it shall be in writing.
-Should the Director determine that the use is not consistent with the contract for the property, the Williamson Act, the applicable Zoning requirements, or these Rules, this decision may be appealed to the Board of Supervisors pursuant to the County Code requirements.
+Should the Administrator determine that the use is not consistent with the contract for the property, the Williamson Act, the applicable Zoning requirements, or these Rules, this decision may be appealed to the Board of Supervisors pursuant to the County Code requirements.
+(Title 1.
+Chapter 4, Section 1-4.01)

-If the Director determines that the use is consistent with the contract for the property, the Williamson Act, the applicable Zoning requirements, and these Rules, the Director shall forward a copy of the determination to the Board of Supervisors for its information.
+If the Administrator determines that the use is consistent with the contract for the property, the Williamson Act, the applicable Zoning requirements, and these Rules, the Administrator shall forward a copy of the determination to the Board of Supervisors for its information.

-Should the Board wish to review any such determination, the Board shall notify the Planning Director of this decision the later of ten (10) days or at its next regularly scheduled meeting.
+Should the Board wish to review any such determination, the Board shall notify the Administrator of this decision the later of ten (10) days or at its next regularly scheduled meeting.

-Enforcement and Monitoring
+Monitoring and Enforcement

-Williamson Act contracts are binding agreements between landowners and the County that assume that the terms of the contract continue to be met in exchange for the restricted property tax assessments.
+Williamson Act contracts are binding agreements between landowners and the County that assume that the terms of the contract continue to be met in exchange for the reduced property tax assessments.
 As such, landowners must remain in compliance during the entire life of the contract, even after nonrenewal has been initiated.
-If, at any time, the Planning Director finds that the terms of a contract, including the requirements set forth in these Rules, are no longer being met, the County shall give the landowner sixty (60) days to remedy the contract violation.
+If, at any time, the Administrator finds that the terms of a contract, including the requirements set forth in these Rules, are no longer being met, the County shall give the landowner sixty (60) days to remedy the contract violation.
 If the violation persists at the end of this period, the issue shall be brought before the Board of Supervisors to consider the filing of a Notice of Non-Renewal.